 - Hb, Plt, Cr, AST/ALT, Bilirubin, LDH, INR/PTT, fibrinogen, blood film, uric acid - Evaluation for proteinuria: - Can screen with urinary dipstick testing when suspicion is low.
-Suspect significant proteinuria when urinary dipstick proteinuria is > 1+, however may be falsely elevated due to hemo-concentration so measure PCR for confirmation - o Significant proteinuria is defined as \geq 300m g/day in a complete 24-hour collection or protein to creatinine ratio (PCR) \geq 30 mg/mmol in a random sample.
+Suspect significant proteinuria when urinary dipstick proteinuria is > 1+, however may be falsely elevated due to hemo-concentration so measure PCR for confirmation - o Significant proteinuria is defined as \geq 300m g/day on a 24-hour urine collection - or protein to creatinine ratio (PCR) \geq 30 mg/mmol in a random sample.